unee-t/bz-database/README.md

 Details about these demo users and demo units can be found on the [documentation about the demo environment](https://documentation.unee-t.com/2018/03/01/introduction-to-the-demo-environment/)

 You can restore a fresh version of the demo environment using scripts in the folder /demo-test environment

-# Stress Test

-There is one specific script 'insert_DEMO-TEST_users_in_unee-t_bzfe_vx.y.sql' which creates a lot of user and a lot of unit.
-This is use to simulate a large Unee-T environment.
-This script has NOT been updated since db v2.14 (if you want to do that, feel free to help!)

-## Before you run this script:
-Open the script and choose a value for the 2 variables:
-* iteration_number_of_users: This variable allow you to users in batches of 12 users.
-* number_of_units_per_user: This variable defines the minium number of units that each user will have created either
-  * As Tenant and occupant for the first unit
-  * As Landlord for all the units after the first units.

-## How does the script work:

-### Users:
-The administrator user is administrator@example.com.
-Password: `administrator`.

-The script will create users in batches of 12 users (on top of the adminsitrator user)
-* Each batch has the following users:
-  * leonel@example.com.
-Password: `leonel`.
-  * marley@example.com.
-Password: `marley`.
-  * michael@example.com.
-Password: `michael`.
-  * sabrina@example.com.
-Password: `sabrina`.
-  * celeste@example.com.
-Password: `celeste`.
-  * jocelyn@example.com.
-Password: `jocelyn`.
-  * marina@example.com.
-Password: `marina`.
-  * regina@example.com.
-Password: `regina`.
-  * marvin@example.com.
-Password: `marvin`.
-  * lawrence@example.com.
-Password: `lawrence`.
-  * anabelle@example.com.
-Password: `anabelle`.
-  * management.co@example.com.
-Password: `management co`.

-You can choose to create n batches of users by changing the variable `iteration_number_of_users` at the top of the script.

->Example: if you choose `iteration_number_of_users` = 2, you will have 1 + (12 * 2) = 25 users in you installation.

-### Units:
-The script creates at least 1 unit for each user.

-**Important note:** Each unit created will be linked to more than 1 user (more on that later) You can define the number of unit created by each user by changing the variable `number_of_units_per_user` at the top of the script.

-The script will loop and create n more unit for each user.
-Example: if you choose `iteration_number_of_users` = 2 and `number_of_units_per_user` = 10, the script will create 1 + 12 * 2 = 25 * 10 = 250 units.